 What you will gain

-- Be able to solve complex human development challenges and create action plans through exposure to case studies, hands-on learning, and connection to local civilian leaders
+- Solve complex challenges and create action plans through exposure to case studies, hands-on learning, and connection to local civilian leaders

 - Build skills for providing performance and developmental feedback to subordinates